apache/druid/docs/api-reference/sql-api.md

 Cancels a running or accepted query.

 Druid returns an HTTP 202 response for successful cancelation requests.
-If the query is already complete or can't be found, Druid returns an HTTP 500 error with an error message describing the issue such as the following.
+If the query is already complete or can't be found, Druid returns an HTTP 500 error with an error message describing the issue.